CasuinoOfficial/double-up-sdk/docs/blackjack/doc.md

 **Arguments**

 The call takes one object as argument that has 3 fields, `coinType`, `coin` and `transaction`.
-The first is a string, the second is a string and it’s the ID of the coin to be used and the last is a `Transaction`.
+The first is a string, the second is a TransactionObjectArgument, you must have split a coin previously to get that, and the last is a `Transaction`.
 Notice that here a coin is required and it’s value should be within accepted limits, for SUI coins, the lowest limit is 1 and the highest depends on the house, typically it is around 5000.

 Argument: